-Being brain injured taught me how to be in the moment and changed my relationship with time.
-As my brain healed, I gradually came back into and experienced the common phenomenon of time with all of the tugs and pulls in different directions.
-However, I was now aware that these constraints were self created in my mind.
-Through mindfulness, I worked on bringing this new skill forward and preserving the ability to be in the present moment.
-Believe it or not, I kind of miss the severely brain injured days in which I was totally unaware of anything but the present moment.
-It had the feeling and wonder of being a care free kid again.
+Being brain injured taught me how to live in the moment and changed my relationship with time.
+As my brain healed, I gradually came back into and experienced the common phenomenon of time with all of its stress and demands.
+However, I was now aware that these were created in my mind.
+Through mindfulness, I worked on preserving my ability to be in the present moment.
+(See blog: All Right Right Now)

 Steve Jobs in a 2005 speech to Stanford graduates had this to say about time:

-“For the past 33 years, I have looked in the mirror every morning and asked myself: “If today were the last day of my life, would I want to do what I am about to do today?”
+For the past 33 years, I have looked in the mirror every morning and asked myself: “If today were the last day of my life, would I want to do what I am about to do today?”
 And whenever the answer has been “No” for too many days in a row, I know I need to change something.

 Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure – these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
-There is no reason not to follow your heart.”
+There is no reason not to follow your heart.